-Based upon our current operating plan, we believe that our existing cash and cash equivalents of \$143.2 million as of December 31, 2023 will be sufficient to continue funding our development activities through the fourth quarter of 2025.
-To finance our operations beyond that point we will need to raise additional capital, which, though we were successful in raising additional capital through the Private Placement, cannot be assured and which we may not be able to pursue successfully again in the future.
+Based upon our current operating plan, we believe that our existing cash and cash equivalents of \$60.0 million as of December 31, 2024 will be sufficient to continue funding our development activities into the second quarter of 2026 assuming draw down of the first three committed tranches of the EIB loan facility.
+To finance our operations beyond that point we will need to raise additional capital, which, though we were successful in raising additional capital through the Private Placement and EIB Loan Facility, cannot be assured and which we may not be able to pursue successfully again in the future.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
 We will continue to require additional financing to advance our current product candidates through clinical development, to develop, acquire or in-license other potential product candidates and to fund operations for the foreseeable future.
 We will continue to seek funds through equity offerings, debt financings or other capital sources, potentially including collaborations, licenses and other similar arrangements.
 However, we may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
 If we do raise additional capital through public or private equity offerings, the ownership interest of our existing stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect our stockholders' rights.
 If we raise additional capital through debt financing, we may be subject to covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
 Any failure to raise capital as and when needed could have a negative impact on our financial condition and on our ability to pursue our business plans and strategies.
 If we are unable to raise capital, we may need to delay, reduce or terminate planned activities to reduce costs.